CivicActions/guidebook/docs/070-project-management/pm-unanet-tasks.md

 1. Reports/Dashboard
 2. Scroll to People Reports section
-3. In the Periodic Reports box, select 'Resource Allocation'
+3. In the Periodic Reports box, select "Resource Allocation"
-4. Make sure REPORT ON: is set to 'All People I Can See'
+4. Make sure REPORT ON: is set to "All People I Can See"
 5. Scroll down to REPORTING PERIOD and set to your desired view

    a.
-You may want to check Month and set the start date as 'Calendar - Previous Month'
+You may want to check Month and set the start date as "Calendar - Previous Month"

 6. In NUMBER OF PERIODS set the number of periods you wish to view

    a.
 Try starting with 7 to take you through December

-7. In COLUMN OPTIONS, uncheck 'Show People Organizations'
+7. In COLUMN OPTIONS, uncheck "Show People Organizations"
-8. In LEAVE REQUESTS, check 'Include Leave Requests'
+8. In LEAVE REQUESTS, check "Include Leave Requests"

    a.
 You can check to include unapproved leave requests

    Note, this will not include any detail, it will merely highlight the months that include leave requests

-9. In BOOKED % COLOR, change the middle line 'For % from' to 80
+9. In BOOKED % COLOR, change the middle line "For % from" to 80
    a.
-The previous line 'For % to' will automatically change to 79
+The previous line "For % to" will automatically change to 79

 10. RUN Report